github/training-kit/intermediate/index.md

 ## Starting on the command line

-Begin versioning project content from existing content or from a fresh start with a few basic commands.
+Begin versioning project content from existing content or from a fresh start.

 ---